-The structural problem in the CHI reviewing process is that reviewers that come online later in the process have essentially veto power over any reviewers earlier (and usually, these reviewers have had even less time with the paper).
+##The Structural Problem The structural problem in the CHI reviewing process is that reviewers that come online later in the process have essentially veto power over any reviewers earlier (and usually, these reviewers have had even less time with the paper).
 This happens in at least two ways:

 Thus, the structural problem results in two effects: first, subsequent reviewers essentially have veto power over anything that happened before, and second, the authors do not get a chance to rebut anything that happens after R4’s review — this is problematic, particularly if subsequent reviewers actually misread something (or interpreted something incorrectly).